mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 We had planned for 0.5 FTE over the two year period, but it took about 6 months to negotiate a subcontract between TU Delft and Quantsight, since it was the first one of its kind.
-After that, it took another six months before Sam could start.
+After that, it took another six months before we interivewed candidates, hired one, and Sam could start.
 There was not enough time in the grant period for the contract and hiring process.
 It still worked out, but this is something to plan for in the future.

 We developed a large plan for the additions to SymPy that was tough to separate into independent smaller pieces.
 This led Sam and Timo to work on a set of